jpierkunke/jpierkunke.github.io/_pages/about.md

 Welcome!
 My name is Jess Kunke and I am a Ph.D. candidate in the Department of Statistics at the University of Washington in Seattle, advised by [Tyler H. McCormick](https://thmccormick.github.io/).

 My research interests are in survey methods, network models, and spatiotemporal processes with environmental and social applications.
-I am passionate about teaching, consulting, and mentoring.
+I am also passionate about teaching, consulting, and mentoring.

 ![These giant leaves fall in the UW Seattle quad](/images/BigLeaf_square.jpg){: .align-right width="190px"}